What Are the Qualities of Alpaca Wool?

 Learn More About Alpaca Wool

-What are the disadvantages of alpaca wool?
 Despite its softness, alpaca wool can still cause a little itch for those with very sensitive skin.
 On top of that, alpaca products can be more expensive than your typical, everyday sweater.
 Alpaca products, thanks to these qualities, may not match everyone’s budget.
-Check out this article I wrote talking about if alpaca wool is expensive or not.
+Check out the full article I wrote about this topic: What Are The Disadvantages of Alpaca Wool?

-How do you take care of alpaca woolen items?
 High quality requires high maintenance and washing alpaca woolen products takes great care.
 In general, hand wash and cold water will do the trick but washing is only sparingly recommended.
 Storing your items in protective cases during summer will also help keep items safe from moths.
-Read more about how to take care of alpaca woolen products here.
+Read more about how to take care of alpaca woolen products here: How Do You Take Care of Alpaca Woolen Items?